CKHarrison/Appointment-Scheduler/Readme.md

 the documentation.

 Please let me know if you have any questions or comments on this project.
 I had a great time working on it.

+## Database Information
+The database that was used for this poject was connected via Ucertify, it is possible that in the future the database will no longer be accessible, if that happens I will create a local database that can be used in conjuction  with this project.